William Pope Duval: Early life

 William Duval was born to Major William Duval and Ann Pope in "Mansfield," Henrico County, Virginia (near present-day Richmond).
 At the age of 14, he left home and struck out on his own, settling in Bardstown, Kentucky.
 He began to study law and was admitted to the bar at age 19, in 1804.
 On October 3, 1804 (then 20), he married Nancy Hynes, daughter of Colonel Andrew Hynes, in Bardstown.

 Congressional service

-During an outbreak of Indian hostilities in 1812, Duval was given command of a company of mounted volunteers.
+During an outbreak of Native American hostilities in 1812, Duval was given command of a company of mounted volunteers.
 This service and his law experience helped to win him election to the 13th Congress of the United States in 1812.
 He served as a representative from the Democratic-Republican Party in the new 10th Congressional District of Kentucky until 1815, when he did not seek re-election.
 He returned to Kentucky and continued to practice law.